TRAILER FOR THE LADY IN NUMBER 6

 I was transfixed while watching the trailer for The Lady in Number 6: Music Saved My Life.
-It’s a film about the oldest Holocaust survivor in the world, Alice Herz-Sommer, who turned 109 years old on November 26, 2012.
+It’s a film about the oldest Holocaust survivor in the world, Alice Herz-Sommer, who just passed away on February 23, 2014, at the age of 110, just one week before the documentary about her life won an Oscar.

 You can read Alice’s inspirational story below.
 Alice’s buoyant, indestructible spirit is a treasure.
-She radiates hope, joy and inspiration.
+Her buoyant, indestructible spirit was a treasure.
+She radiated hope, joy and inspiration.
 What a great gift to the world!

 Here is more about Alice, courtesy of producer Nick Reed:

 Today she’s both the last person alive on the planet who can claim to have been both a close friend of Franz Kafka and to have regularly sat on the knee of her Mother’s friend; Gustav Mahler, as a little girl.
 But what really makes Alice stand out from the pack is her extraordinary optimism and forbearance – her absolute conviction that despite all the terrible things that she witnessed and endured – she still can not and will not bear any trace of enmity or hatred for those who did everything in their power to terminate her existence and that of her family and her People.